sonata-nfv/tng-gtk-usr/README.md

 Once done, you will have the api available at http://tng-gtk-usr:4567 with this endpoints:

+## /register:
-/register: for the creation of new users
+For the creation of new users

+## /login:
-/login: login into the SP portal.
+Login into the 5GTano Portal.
 This will create a token.

+## /get_role:
-/get_role: It will use the token, decode it and will give you the role for the selected user.
+It will use the token, decode it and will give you the role for the selected user.

+## /get_role_enpoint:
-/get_role_enpoint: It will use the token, decode it and will give you the list of endpoints available for the selected user.
+It will use the token, decode it and will give you the list of endpoints available for the selected user.

+## /get_all:
-/get_all: This will give you a list of all the users.
+This will give you a list of all the users.

+## /get_all_roles:
-/get_all_roles: This will give you a list of all the roles and endpoints available for the users.
+This will give you a list of all the roles and endpoints available for the users.